Skip to content

 Investment plays an important role in capital formation.
 Following are the determinants of investment:

-(5) Maintenance and Operation Cost: If maintenance and operation costs are high, no one ready to make more investment.
-On contrary lower maintenance and operation cost encourage investors to invest in future.
+(5) Maintenance and Operation Cost: If maintenance and operation costs are high, no one is ready to make more investments.
+On the contrary, lower maintenance and operation costs encourage investors to invest in the future.

 CAUSES FOR LOWER INVESTMENT